paragrajhans/PRA-HS/README.md

   - Update User Component that allows you to update an exsting user.
   - Dialog Content Component that has the dialog content.

+- I have one Service that takes care of all the HTTP transactions.

-- I have used the RxJS library to implement the CRUD functionality.
-Due to restrictions, I have also written an Http Interceptor(MockHttpCalIInterceptor) to intercept the type of Http request (GET,PUT,POST,DELETE) and based on the request, have written the function.
+- Used the RxJS library to implement the CRUD functionality.
+Due to restrictions, I have also written an Http Interceptor(MockHttpCalIInterceptor) to intercept the type of HTTP request (GET/PUT/POST/DELETE) and based on the request, performed the operation.

+- Default and Custom Validations to the FormGroup and FormArray fields.

+- Material Icons for better readability.

+- Bootstrap components

 ## Contributions